 The sun will be turned to darkness, and the moon to blood before the great and dreadful day of the LORD comes.

 There are a total of 8 tetrads in the 21st century (2001 to 2100).
-But proponents of this Biblical prophecy regard the upcoming tetrad as especially significant because it coincides with two important Jewish holidays: Passover and Tabernacles.
+But proponents of this Biblical prophecy regard the ongoing tetrad as especially significant because it coincides with two important Jewish holidays: Passover and Tabernacles.

 The April 2014 and April 2015 total lunar eclipses align with the feast of Passover.
 The October 2014 and September 2015 total lunar eclipses align with the feast of Tabernacles.